 No DPP funds will be applied to the maternity kick payments.
-Directed payments are required to be made via electronic fund transfer (EFT) unless requested in another form by the qualifying provider.
+Directed payments to qualifying providers are required to be made via electronic fund transfer (EFT) unless requested in another form by the qualifying provider.

 7.6.6.1 Directed Payments Reporting